Red Line (Delhi Metro)

 The Red Line has interchanges with the Yellow Line and Violet line at Kashmere Gate, the Pink Line at Welcome and Netaji Subhash Place, and the Green Line at Inderlok.
-It is the third most heavily used line of the Delhi Metro network as it acts as a link for those who reside in West Delhi and North West Delhi and travel towards Central Delhi, Shahdara and East Delhi and vice versa.
+It is the third most heavily used line of the Delhi Metro network as it acts as a link for those in West Delhi and North West Delhi traveling towards Central Delhi, Shahdara, East Delhi, and Ghaziabad, and vice versa.

 History

+Phase I & II

 The Red Line was the first line of the Delhi Metro to be constructed and opened.
 The Tis Hazari – Shahdara section of the line was inaugurated by the then Prime Minister of India, Shri.
 Atal Bihari Vajpayee, on 25 December 2002 and opened to the public on the same day.
 Subsequent sections opened between Tis Hazari – Inderlok on 3 October 2003, Inderlok – Rithala on 31 March 2004 and Shahdara – Dilshad Garden on 4 June 2008.